centrifuge/liquidity-pools/README.md

 The deployment of these tranches and the management of investments is controlled by the underlying InvestmentManager, TokenManager, Gateway, and Routers.
 - [**Investment Manager**](https://github.com/centrifuge/liquidity-pools/blob/main/src/InvestmentManager.sol): The core business logic contract that handles pool creation, tranche deployment, managing investments and sending tokens to the [`Escrow`](https://github.com/centrifuge/liquidity-pools/blob/main/src/Escrow.sol), and more.
-- [**Pool Manager**](https://github.com/centrifuge/liquidity-pools/blob/main/src/PoolManager.sol): The second business logic contract that handles currency bookkeeping, and transferring tranche tokens as well as currencies.
+- [**Pool Manager**](https://github.com/centrifuge/liquidity-pools/blob/main/src/PoolManager.sol): The second business logic contract that handles asset bookkeeping, and transferring tranche tokens as well as currencies.
 - [**Gateway**](https://github.com/centrifuge/liquidity-pools/blob/main/src/gateway/Gateway.sol): Intermediary contract that encodes and decodes messages using [`Messages`](https://github.com/centrifuge/liquidity-pools/blob/main/src/gateway/Messages.sol) and handles routing to/from Centrifuge.
 - [**Routers**](https://github.com/centrifuge/liquidity-pools/tree/main/src/gateway/routers): Contracts that handle communication of messages to and from Centrifuge Chain.